PillowFishSticks/MP3-FeedMe/README.md

 ![Navbar](/static/images/navbar.png)

 - The navbar features on every page.
-It is bright, with a mixture of two colours, creating an ombre effect.

-- **In desktop view**  The navigation bar features the website name ‘The’ Bookshelf' on the far left, and website pages on the far right.
+- **In desktop view**  The navigation bar features the website name ‘FeedMe' on the far left, and website pages on the far right.

-- A user who is logged in will see the options of Who we are, Club picks, Your picks, Add book, and Log out.
+- A user who is logged in will see the options of Home, FeedMe Recipes, Your Recipes, Add a recipe, and Log out.

-- A user or visitor who is not logged in will see the options of Who we are, Log in, and Register.
+- A user or visitor who is not logged in will see the options of Home, FeedMe Recipes, Log in, and Register.

 - **In tablet and mobile view**  the name remains in the left side of the navigation bar, where users would expect it to be.
 The burger icon to display the full navigation menu is on the far right.